 Show Notes (full transcription at the bottom of the post):

 - What motivated me to try to change my life and career after 13 years of being a business consultant.
 How life got in the way for years before I made the goal to write a book and finally achieved it.

-- About how I wrote my first book, How To Enjoy Your Job, and then took my own advice and started something on the side whilst still working.
+- About how I wrote my first book and then took my own advice and started something on the side whilst still working.
 How I wanted to share everything I learned along the way which is why I started the blog.

 - On scalable income.
 The myth of passive income but how you can create a book/product to earn more money than just swapping your hours for cash.

 - On finding your passion and getting what you focus on.
 How The Creative Penn has changed in the two years since I started it, and how my own goals have changed.
 Start with some goal in mind but start down the slope like a skier and then you can zigzag down, changing your direction as you go.
 The law of attraction requires action.